l7mp/stunner-gateway-operator/README.md

 ## Deploy the operator

-You can deploy STUNner Kubernetes Gateway on an existing Kubernetes 1.22+ cluster.
+You can deploy the STUNner Kubernetes Gateway Operator on an existing Kubernetes 1.22+ cluster.
 The following instructions walk through the steps for deploying on a [kind](https://kind.sigs.k8s.io/) cluster.

 1. Install the Kubernetes Gateway CRDs from the official source (these are not part of the STUNner distribution).
 The operator targets version 0.4.3 of the Gateway `v1alpha2` API: